ianmobbs/-old-ianmobbs.github.io/_posts/2017-08-08-npr-sunday-puzzle.md

 				print(book, word_to_state(second_word))
 ```

-After cleaning up the OpenLibrary works dump a bit, I used with this script.
+After cleaning up the OpenLibrary works dump a bit, I used it as input for the script.
 A few seconds later, the results were in!
 Possible titles were:

 ```
 TODO